UNDP works for a better world

 UNDP is the UN's global development network, an organization advocating for change and connecting countries to knowledge, experience and resources to help people build a better life.
-We are on the ground in 177 countries and territories, working with them on their own solutions to global and national development challenges.
-As they develop local capacity, they draw on the people of UNDP and our wide range of partners.

 The annual Human Development Report, commissioned by UNDP, focuses the global debate on key development issues, providing new measurement tools, innovative analysis and often controversial policy proposals.
 The global Report's analytical framework and inclusive approach carry over into regional, national and local Human Development Reports, also supported by UNDP.